SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 - Support for the **latest/final version of UE4 (4.27)**.
 - Support for a **recent version of emscripten** (will try to keep this up to date).

 Supported/tested on Windows 10 with latest Firefox and Chrome based browsers.
-Other platforms/browsers may either not work or have performance/graphical issues.
+Other platforms/browsers may either not work (e.g. mobile) or have performance/graphical issues (e.g. MacOS).

 Live Example: [**AdhocCombat** (https://adhoccombat.com)](https://adhoccombat.com) - personal project, work in progress